sagemath/sage/src/doc/en/developer/git_advanced.rst

 This is perfectly fine.
 You can switch to an existing branch (with the usual ``git checkout my_branch``) and back to your detached head.

-Detached heads can be used to your advantage when reviewing tickets.
+Detached heads can be used to your advantage when reviewing PRs.
 Just check out the commit (look at the "Commits" tab of the PR) that you are reviewing as a detached head.
 Then you can look at the changes and run tests in the detached head.
 When you are finished with the review, you just abandon the detached